neuro-team-femto/neuro-team-femto.github.io/_posts/2022-01-10-PhD_position.md

 #### The environment

-The successful applicant will join the [FEMTO Neuro team](https://neuro-team-femto.github.io/), a small, recently-established interdisciplinary group of scientists (currently 2 PIs, one postdoc, two PhD students) exploring control-systems approaches to the analysis of human sensory electrophysiology, based in the [Department of Automation and Robotics](https://www.femto-st.fr/en/Research-departments/AS2M/Presentation), [FEMTO-ST Institute](https://www.femto-st.fr) in Besançon, France.
+The successful applicant will join the [FEMTO Neuro team](https://neuro-team-femto.github.io/), a small, recently-established interdisciplinary group of scientists (currently 2 PIs, one postdoc, two PhD students) exploring control-systems approaches to the analysis of human sensory electrophysiology.
+The Femto neuro team is part of the larger *System Data Science* group, a group of 7 faculty working on data-driven analysis, pronostic and health management of natural, industrial and environmental systems (head: Prof. [Jean-Marc Nicod](https://www.femto-st.fr/en/femto-people/jmnicod)), and based in the [Department of Automation and Robotics](https://www.femto-st.fr/en/Research-departments/AS2M/Presentation), [FEMTO-ST Institute](https://www.femto-st.fr) in Besançon, France.

 Work in the Neuro team is both experimental (we collect our own EEG and behavioural data) and computational (we build our own software methods), with a strong focus on clinical applications (see our recent work [here](https://neuro-team-femto.github.io/about)).
 The team also has a strong focus on open science, and develops and maintains a number of free, open-source [research software](https://neuro-team-femto.github.io/resources/) which are made available for the research community.
-In Besançon, the PhD candidate will be supervised by Dr Jean-Julien Aucouturier (Directeur de recherche CNRS), and will also have numerous opportunities to interact with clinical collaborators Marie Villain and Lionel Naccache in Paris.
+In Besançon, the PhD candidate will be supervised by Dr [Jean-Julien Aucouturier](https://neuro-team-femto.github.io/people/jj_aucouturier/) (Directeur de recherche CNRS), and will also have numerous opportunities to interact with clinical collaborators [Marie Villain](https://fondationrechercheaphp.fr/recherche-paramedicale-2/) and [Lionel Naccache](https://institutducerveau-icm.org/en/member/?user=988) in Paris.

 ![Femto](/images/post/position/femto.jpg){:style="float: left;margin-right: 12px;margin-top: 7px;" width="30%"} With more than 750 researchers, the [FEMTO-ST Institute](https://www.femto-st.fr) (CNRS/Université de Bourgogne Franche-Comté) is the region's largest engineering CNRS lab, with expertise covering all fields of system science.
 The neuro team is based in FEMTO's [Department of Automation and Robotics](https://www.femto-st.fr/en/Research-departments/AS2M/Presentation), which hosts about 80 researchers active in the fields of robotics, mechatronics, automatic control and artificial intelligence. <br clear="left"/>